» »

 It is such a machine that appears in the frames of the famous Soviet film "Prisoner of the Caucasus"

-Skoda-706RTTN gave the Soviet driver an unprecedented level of comfort, because the cabin was equipped with a sleeping bag.
-The first Soviet truck with a sleeping bag was "Kolkhida", but calling a "circus horse" a full-fledged tractor will not work, no matter what one wants.
-By the way, when designing the Kolkhida's cockpit, the designers were clearly inspired by the Skoda.
+Skoda-706RTTN gave the Soviet driver an unprecedented level of comfort, because the cabin was with a sleeping bag.
+First Soviet truck with a sleeping bag "Colchis", only now to call the "circus horse" a full-fledged tractor will not work with all the desire.
+By the way, when designing the cabin of Colchis, the designers were clearly inspired by Skoda.

-In 1973, a shortened cab appears, without a sleeping bag.
-The cab was installed on a chassis for special equipment, dump trucks and other modifications, the operating conditions of which did not imply frequent long trips.
+In 1973, a shortened cabin appears, without a sleeping bag.
+The cab was mounted on a chassis for special equipment, dump trucks and other modifications, the operating conditions of which did not imply frequent long-distance trips.

-The Soviet "dalnoboschiks" already had their own traction, MAZ-500, but Skoda was still popular and loved, and in Bulgaria even the production of Skoda-706RT under the LIAZ-Madara brand began.
+The Soviet "truckers" already had their own traction, MAZ-500, but Skoda was still popular and loved, and even the production of Skoda-706RT under the LIAZ-Madara brand began in Bulgaria.
 It was produced from 1970 to 1981.

 Skoda-706RT lasted in production until 1985, and Skoda-706MT in dump truck modifications lasted in production right up to 1987.
 In total, about 250 thousand different modifications of the Skoda-706 RT and MT truck were produced.
-They had such a safety margin that the car was quite common on the roads until the mid-90s.
-Now they are no longer to be found except at the exhibitions of oldtimers, only a good memory of the car remains.
+Their margin of safety was such that the car was quite common on the roads until the mid-90s.
+Now you can’t meet them except at oldtimer exhibitions, only a good memory remains about the car.

 Skoda Liaz

-Date of birth of the car manufacturer Skoda LIAZ it is considered to be 1951, since before that time both enterprises - LIAZ and Skoda - existed separately.
-At different periods of time, the company included up to 12 enterprises of various profiles located in different cities, and in the 70s of the last century Skoda LIAZ was the largest manufacturer of trucks in Czechoslovakia.
+Birth date of the automotive company Skoda LIAZ (Skoda LIAZ) 1951 is considered to be the year, since until that time both enterprises - LIAZ and Skoda - existed separately.
+At different times, the company included up to 12 enterprises of various profiles located in different cities, and in the 70s of the last century, Skoda LIAZ was the largest manufacturer of trucks in Czechoslovakia.

 The following video tells about the rich history of LIAZ-Skoda: